ppy/osu-wiki/news/2022-06-23-project-loved-june-2022.md

 After a few months away from the osu!mania Loved section, Jakads returns to the Loved nominations with his chart of *Scattered Pancakes*!

-You may have seen this chart featured in a video where Jakads somehow \[achieves a 100.00% SS](https://www.youtube.com/watch?v=P7gLQothN8U) on his own chart [strike\]after some retries\[/strike\].
+You may have seen this chart featured in a video where Jakads somehow [achieves a 100.00% SS](https://www.youtube.com/watch?v=P7gLQothN8U) on his own chart ~~after some retries~~.
 This is a clean technical chart with many variations in deceptively tricky patterning.
-Don't be fooled by the star rating ⁠— this chart can be quite hard as it is sitting at 240 BPM.
+Don't be fooled by the star rating⁠— this chart can be quite hard as it is sitting at 240 BPM.

 Despite the above, the chart manages to feel straightforward at the same time.
 There's no real gimmick in this one (except maybe that last burst, sheesh), but expect to drop many misses if you're not careful.
 The chart gets harder as it progresses, so there isn't much time to catch a break and regain stamina.